School Safety is a Partnership

 There are six police officers assigned to our schools on a full time basis including one sergeant and one corporal.
 In addition, Murrieta Police and surrounding local law enforcement agencies train and plan for school emergencies.

 MVUSD, with the assistance of our safety partners have conducted comprehensive school safety audits at each of our schools to identify entry and exit points and mitigate vulnerable aspects of our school’s physical layout.
 Fire protection and law enforcement are intimately familiar with the layouts of our schools.
 Each school has its own emergency plan that acts as a guide before, during and after an emergency situation.
 Our schools conduct safety drills for a variety of situations including active shooter scenarios.
+Furthermore, each school is equipped with the Raptor Technolgies, Visitor Management Sysytems.
+The systems creen and track everyone coming into your schools and keep unwanted entrants out.
+The Raptor® Visitor Management school security system screens for sex offenders, alerts staff of custody violations, and provides districtwide reporting for all visitors.

 The best prevention strategy is for students, staff and parents to report any suspicious behaviors or potential safety concerns or anything they see or hear about anyone who may have the intent or potential to harm themselves or others.
 Murrieta Police Department’s 24-hour dispatch line at (951) 696-3615, the Tip Line on the Murrieta Valley USD mobile app, or by making an anonymous tip through our website, are the best ways parents and students can partner with us in keeping one another safe.